MCCLXVI/league-champs-thingy/README.md

 # Champ tracker
-# This will be used to store all of me and mealos data from league matches as we are completing a challenge
+# This will be used to store all of me and milo's data from league matches as we are completing a challenge

 To do list:
 - Add nav bar to all tables